petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

-However, one could argue that delivering a fully reproducible project along with a paper provides a working template for the next study, effectively reducing that "outer-outer loop" cycle time.
+However, one could argue that delivering a fully reproducible project along with a paper provides a working template for the next study, effectively reducing that "outer outer loop" cycle time.
-If CR practices mean that it's easy to get setup and run, and again, the thing actually works, perhaps the next study can be done much more quickly.
+If CR practices mean that it's easy to get setup and run, and again, the thing actually works, perhaps the next study can be done more quickly.
 Even if it's just one day per study saved, imagine how that compounds over time.
 I've heard quite a few stories of grad students being handed code